 Opt-In- The act of a subscriber giving explicit consent to a business to receive text messages.
-This process is most often and best accomplished through a subscriber opting-in via mobile phone by texting the keyword to the short code phone number.
+This process is most often and best accomplished through a subscriber opting-in via mobile phone by texting the keyword to the text phone number.

 Call to action- A call to action is central to mobile marketing and invites/instructs subscribers to opt-in to a text message marketing program.
 Call to actions can be on almost any advertising medium and should be direct and clear.